ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 ## Events

 ### Swap
 - **Purpose:** Logs details of a cross-chain token swap, including the amounts and addresses involved.
+This is used by Ferrum's backend to listen for cross-chain swaps
 - **Parameters:**
   - `sourceToken` (address): The token being swapped from.
   - `targetToken` (address): The token being swapped to.